 What is Encryption?

-Encryption is a way of scrambling data so that only those who have been authorized can look at the information.
-To make things more technical, it is the process of converting plain text readable by humans to ciphertext.
-For it to work, folks will require the use of a cryptographic key.
+Encryption is a way of scrambling data so that only those who are authorized can view the information.
+To make things more technical, it is the process of converting human-readable plaintext into ciphertext.
+For it to work, folks will need to use a cryptographic key.

-Chances are you’ve come across a multitude of VPN advertisements on the web stating how they deal with your internet traffic by encrypting the data so that prying eyes cannot view it.
-However, encryption is more than just a thing used by VPN companies, it stretches far beyond into many places.
+Chances are, you’ve come across a multitude of VPN advertisements on the web stating how they deal with your internet traffic by encrypting the data so that prying eyes cannot view it.
+However, encryption is more than just something used by VPN companies; it extends far beyond them.

-You see, many users on the web are taking advantage of encryption practices without knowing it.
+You see, many users on the web are unknowingly taking advantage of encryption practices.
 This is quite common, especially on the web, and it will be the case for many years to come.

 - Cryptography key, what is it?: A cryptography key is a string of characters that are used inside of an encryption algorithm to modify data so that it appears random.
 Similar to a physical key, it locks computer data so that only the person with the correct key can gain access.

 - The different types of encryptions: There are two types of encryptions, and they are asymmetric encryption and symmetric encryption.
-When it comes down to symmetric encryption, it comes with a single key, and all communication parties involved are required to use the same key to encrypt and decrypt.
+In symmetric encryption, a single key is used, and all communication parties must use the same key to encrypt and decrypt.
 As for asymmetric encryption, well, there are two keys.
 One is used for encryption while the other is used for decryption.

 What is Hashing?

-OK, so hashing is a popular cryptographic process that was designed to validate the integrity and authenticity of several types of input.
-It is primarily used in authentication systems to prevent storing of human-readable passwords in databases.
-Additionally, folks can use hashing to validate files and other types of data.
+OK, so hashing is a popular cryptographic process designed to verify the integrity and authenticity of various types of input.
+It is primarily used in authentication systems to prevent the storage of human-readable passwords in databases.
+Additionally, folks can use hashing to validate files and other data types.

 Now, if hashing is not used correctly, then it could lead to massive data breaches on a broad scale.
 Still, deciding not to use hashing to secure sensitive information is not advisable.

-Now, let us discuss some of the different types of hashing you might not have heard about.
+Now, let us discuss some types of hashing you might not have heard of.

 - MD5: This hash function encodes multiple strings of information.
 Not only that, but it can encode it into a 128-bit fingerprint.
 For the most part, MD5 is used as a checksum to verify the integrity of data.
 Bear in mind, however, that MD5 suffers from vulnerabilities due to its age, but that hasn’t stopped it from being one of the most used algorithms today.